google/docsy/content/en/docs/Adding content/content.md

 External parsers may not be suitable for use with all deployment options, as you'll need to install the external parser and run Hugo yourself to generate your site (so, for example, you won't be able to use [Netlify's continuous deployment feature](/docs/deployment/#deployment-with-netlify)).
 In addition, adding an external parser may cause performance issues building larger sites.
 {{% /alert %}}

+### Working with links

+Hugo and Blackfriday let you specify links using normal Markdown syntax, though remember that you need to specify links relative to your site's root URL.

+Alternatively you can use Hugo's helper [`ref` and `relref` shortcodes](https://gohugo.io/content-management/cross-references/) for creating internal links that resolve to the correct URL.
+However, be aware this means your links will not appear as links at all if a user views your page outside your generated site, for example using the rendered Markdown feature in GitHub's web UI.

+### Content style

+We don't mandate any particular style for your page contents.
+However, if you'd like some guidance on how to write and format clear, concise technical documentation, we recommend the [Google Developer Documentation Style Guide](https://developers.google.com/style/), particularly the [Style Guide Highlights](https://developers.google.com/style/highlights).

 ## Page frontmatter

 You specify page frontmatter for Hugo in TOML, YAML, or JSON (our example site and this site use YAML).
 Use the frontmatter to specify the page title, description, creation date, link title, template, menu weighting, and even any resources such as images used by the page.
 You can see a complete list of possible page frontmatter in [Front Matter](https://gohugo.io/content-management/front-matter/).